mre/mre.github.io.v3/content/2020/avif/index.md

 I use SVG whenever possible for diagrams and illustrations.
 Only if it's a photo I'll use JPEG or [WebP](https://developers.google.com/speed/webp/).

-To be honest with you, my dear reader, I never really liked WebP.
+To be honest with you, I never really liked WebP.
+There is a long [debate on the Mozilla bug tracker](https://bugzilla.mozilla.org/show_bug.cgi?id=856375) if you want to read more.
-It was [forced upon us by Chrome](https://bugzilla.mozilla.org/show_bug.cgi?id=856375) and it might not even be smaller than JPEGs compressed with [MozJPEG](https://siipo.la/blog/is-webp-really-better-than-jpeg)!
+It might not even be smaller than JPEGs compressed with [MozJPEG](https://siipo.la/blog/is-webp-really-better-than-jpeg)!
-That entire thing was a marketing stunt and as of today Safari [still doesn't support it](https://caniuse.com/#search=webp).
+Safari [still doesn't support it](https://caniuse.com/#search=webp) to this day.

 Meet [AVIF](https://aomediacodec.github.io/av1-avif/), the new next-gen image compression format.
 If WebP was the empire, AVIF would be the rebellion.